jbananak-jfrog/ReadME-ML/docs/JFROG ML/jfrog-ai-catalog/connect-ai-providers/index.md

    <Image alt="createnewconnection_admin.png" border={false} src="https://files.readme.io/a4a376d61d8b9477032da9ed4a6233a0baaab35bce8d6b60030d4376427882b8-uuid-13eca0a8-3e13-1944-5679-e21c4ea4f2d3.png" />
 2. Click **Create new connection**.
 3. Enter a unique **Connection name**, the project and the model provider for the connection.
-4. Select a secret for the connection from the **API Key as Secret Name** dropdown list or <Anchor label="Create a New Secret" title="Create a New Secret" href="/docs/create-a-new-secret">Create a New Secret</Anchor>.
+4. Select a secret for the connection from the **API Key as Secret Name** dropdown list or <Anchor label="Create a New Secret" title="Create a New Secret" href="#create-a-new-secret">Create a New Secret</Anchor>.
 5. Click **Save**.

 ## How to Get API Keys for External Providers